davetron5000/daves-resume/lib/README.markdown

 * Core (in <tt>resume.yaml</tt>) - This has stuff like your name, address, summary, etc.
 * SkillSet (in <tt>skills.yaml</tt>) - This is a database of your skills, with an experience level and a # of years experience.
-    * The acceted levels currently are:
+    * The accepted levels currently are:
         * :novice - skills show up in "Exposure To"
         * :intermediate - skills show up last in their category
         * :expert - skills show up first in their category